syncfusion/blazor-docs/src/schedule/scheduler/getting-started.md

 ## Initialize the Scheduler component

-The Scheduler component can be rendered on the page by defining the `SfSchedule` tag helper.
+The [Blazor Scheduler](https://www.syncfusion.com/blazor-components/blazor-scheduler/) component can be rendered on the page by defining the `SfSchedule` tag helper.
 Add the following code example to your `index.razor` page which is available within the `~/Pages/` folder, to initialize the Scheduler component.

 ```csharp
 @using Syncfusion.Blazor.Schedule